What is compliance about?

 Reporting a breach

-If you think you have made a mistake by failing to comply with the rules, please let us know, as we may be able to take your cooperation into account when considering our response.
+If you think you have made a mistake by failing to comply with the rules, please let us know.
+We may be able to take your cooperation into account when considering our response.

 Tell us if you think someone has broken overseas investment rules